 A formal stock assessment for the chub mackerel stock in the North West Pacific is underway by the NPFC.
-From the information shared at the $1^{\rm st}$ and $2^{\rm nd}$ meetings of the Technical Working Group on Chub Mackerel Stock Assessment, as well as the results of the stock assessment conducted by Japan indicate an increasing trend in the stock and high productivity in especially 2013 and 2018.
-SSB is expected to remain well above $B{lim}$ under a range of tested fishing mortalities, including those in which catches increase to 1,049 $10^3$ tons.
+From the information shared at the 1st and 2nd meetings of the Technical Working Group on Chub Mackerel Stock Assessment, as well as the results of the stock assessment conducted by Japan indicate an increasing trend in the stock and high productivity in especially 2013 and 2018.
+SSB is expected to remain well above Blim under a range of tested fishing mortalities, including those in which catches increase to 1,049 10 tons.
 Under all scenarios evaluated, an increase in ABC larger than 20.000t is foreseen.
-We therefore conclude that the proposed catch under this fisheries operation plan is in agreement with the latest scientific estimates of the Chub mackerel stock and precautionary outtake levels and will thus not result in short to medium term (up to 5 years) adverse impacts on the stock.